Phoenix Wright: Ace Attorney – Justice for All: Reception

 Justice for All holds a score of 76/100 at the review aggregator Metacritic based on 51 critics, indicating generally favorable reviews.

 Writers for Famitsu praised the mix of seriousness and comedy, and liked the characters' quirkiness and the pacing of the conversations.
 John Walker at Eurogamer called the game "splendidly crazy as ever" and "the most joyfully daft fun imaginable".
 Tom East at Official Nintendo Magazine called the script fantastic.
 Joe Juba at Game Informer found the game entertaining, calling the writing hilarious and the problem-solving clever, with the two aspects complementing each other well.
 Aaron Thomas at GameSpot liked the game, praising the game's story and calling the characters its greatest strength.
 He thought that the pacing was better than the first Ace Attorneys, but still found the game to be a step back: he felt that the game often reuses the same kinds of twists from the first.
-Gerald Villoria at GameSpy called the episodes well structured and stronger than the ones in first game, and called the dialogue sharp.
+Gerald Villoria at GameSpy called the episodes well structured and stronger than the ones in the first game, and called the dialogue sharp.
 Mikel Reparaz at GamesRadar said that the script, while entertaining, contains "long stretches of meaningless dialogue" and tends to leave the player knowing what happened and how to prove it before Phoenix does.
 He initially liked the new rival character Franziska, but thought that she only becomes increasingly obnoxious.
 Craig Harris at IGN said that the episodes are well written, with enthusiasm and personality, making them hard to put down.